 • You’re a member of the U.S. military or veteran seeking expedited naturalization

-• You’re unsure whether you meet residency, physical presence, or good moral character requirements
+• You meet residency, physical presence, or good moral character requirements, I will help you determine if you meet these requirements.

 • You want to ensure your application is prepared correctly the first time